MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 Git doesn't recognise new files unless you want it to.
 First, you'll need to tell Git that the file has been changed.

-**Terminal users**: Uue the command `git add` to add the file.
+**Terminal users**: Use the command `git add` to add the file.
 There are lots of options to choose from:
 	- `git add <filename>`: Adds the given file and nothing else.
 	- `git add *`: Adds all the files in the current directory.
 	- `git add .`: Adds all the files in the current directory recursively.
 That means that, for a folder that is sitting within your directory, all the files and folders within that folder will be added too.